NSombekke/Logic-LLM/improved_blogpost.md

 **Theorem 1 [Vardi and Wolper, 1994]**: For any LTL formula $\psi$, a Büchi automaton $M_{\psi}$ can be constructed, having a number of states that is at most exponential in the length of $\psi$.
 The language of $M_{\psi}$, denoted as $L(M_{\psi})$, encompasses the set of models of $\psi$ [10].

-Step 5 in Figure 3 shows an example output of runs corresponding to options (A) and (B).
-In this step, the generated runs are evaluated against the associated Deterministic Finite Automaton $M_{\psi}$ to determine their validity.

-### Result interpreter
 Finally, the result interpreter translates the results returned from the symbolic solver back to a natural language answer (Figure 1, step 3).
 The symbolic reasoner returns "True" or "False" for each of the runs (options), this results in a list.
 From this list the results interpreter takes the index of the "True" value and maps it to the letter corresponding to the correct answer, *e.g. translating [True, False, False] to "the answer is A"*.

 ### Experiments